Lonicera caerulea L.

 Bloom Time: Late spring to early summer

 Lonicera caerulea is a deciduous shrub that grows up to 6.6 feet (2 m) tall.
-The opposite leaves are grayish-green, oval with a slightly waxy texture, up to 3.2 inches (8 cm) long, up to 1.2 inches (3 cm) wide.
+The opposite leaves are grayish-green, oval with a slightly waxy texture, up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) wide.
 Flowers are yellowish-white, up to 0.6 inches (1.5 cm) long.
 They are produced in pairs on the shoots and have five equal lobes.
 Fruits are edible blueberry, somewhat rectangular, and about 0.4 inches (1 cm) in diameter.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).